olaven/exam-PG5100/README.md

 For running frontend-test with docker: `SeleniumDockerIT.java`

 ## Assumptions
-1. The task mentions popular card games as examples.
+1. The assignment mentions popular card games as examples.
 My assumption is that we are not supposed to model a copy of such a card game, but rather, something _like_ those games
 2. It is mentioned that some features are only available to logged-in users.